 In League of Legends, there’s a wide variety of options to choose from when it comes to your in-game runes.

 There are five different paths, but players can sometimes feel pressured by the presence of runes.
-To truly use what a League of Legends champion has to offer, runes need to fit the role, the character being played, and the player’s playstyle.
+To truly use what a League champion has to offer, runes need to fit the role, the character being played, and the player’s playstyle.

 Top lane runes